 - Ask the agent: The agent should check their device for any issues.

-- Try another agent: If possible, go to a different AePS agent who has a working device.
+- Try another agent: If possible, seek assistance from a different AePS agent who has a working device.

-- Clean the scanner: Sometimes, dust or dirt on the scanner can prevent it from working properly.
+- Clean the scanner: Sometimes, dust or dirt on the scanner can hinder its proper functioning.

 Server Downtime Explained

-Just like any computer system, the bank’s servers or the AePS network servers can sometimes go down for maintenance or due to unexpected issues.
-When this happens, no transactions can be processed.
+Just like any computer system, the bank’s servers or the AePS network servers can sometimes experience downtime for maintenance or due to unforeseen issues.
+When this happens, transactions cannot be processed.

 What to do: